 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is rumination.

-While a cow chewing cud is a productive form of ruminating that aids digestion, mental rumination is not a productive process.
+While a cow chewing cud is a productive form of ruminating that aids digestion, the human mental version is not a productive process, although it can feel like it’s helpful in understanding one’s problems and establishing why things happened the way they did.
 It’s considered an avoidant form of coping, but rather than avoiding the problem, the targets of avoidance are effectively processing difficult emotions and taking action to deal with the problem.

-Worry overlaps with rumination, as they’re both repetitive forms of thinking, but worry focuses on the future while rumination focuses on the past.
+Worry overlaps with rumination, as they’re both repetitive, self-focused forms of thinking, but worry focuses on uncertainty about the future, while rumination focuses on negative thinking about the past or problems in the present.